EllieJ87/TributePage/README.md

 ## <a name="userexperienceuX">UX (User Experience)</a>

-This website is for anyone who wants to get a full time tline of Sir David Attenborough's life and acheivements.
+This website is for anyone who wants to get a full timeline of Sir David Attenborough's life and acheivements.

 This site also has a link to his wikepedia site towards the bottom of the page along with links to my social media sites where they can interact with me directly.